Graduates of all three programs in the Department of Health Science have successfully gained entrance into many graduate programs including:

 Master of Business Administration

 Welcome to the Department of Health Sciences!
 Our department provides both academic programs and advising support for students interested in being part of the health care team.
 Healthcare encompasses a wide range of disciplines that include direct patient care as well as diagnostic, technical and therapeutic professions.
 Currently our department offers two undergraduate programs in Medical Laboratory Science and Respiratory Therapy and graduate program in Applied Health Physiology.
 Additional information about the academic programs housed within the department can be found directly below.
-Students seeking academic guidance for post-baccalaureate medical professions not available through our department can be found at Health Professions Advisory Program.
+Students seeking academic guidance for post-baccalaureate medical professions not available through our department should first discuss their career goals with their Health Sciences advisor to find out how/if their current program of study can be modified to meet other healthcare career goals.
+Additional assistance and advice on other majors can be also found at Health Professions Advisory Program.

-The Health Sciences Department strives to be a leader in the generation, dissemination and application of knowledge that advances the sciences and practice of our integrated health-related disciplines.
+The Department of Health Sciences strives to be a leader in the generation, dissemination and application of knowledge that advances the sciences and practice of our integrated health-related disciplines.
 We build and sustain academic programs that meet current and emergent needs of the health care community.

-The Health Sciences Department is comprised of two undergraduate programs, medical laboratory science and respiratory therapy, and a graduate program in applied health physiology.
+The Department of Health Sciences is comprised of two undergraduate programs, medical laboratory science and respiratory therapy, and a graduate program in applied health physiology.
 Each program provides a curriculum that prepares graduates for national certification in their fields of study.
-Health Sciences Department students must have an aptitude for science and a good working knowledge of chemistry, biology, physiology, math and microbiology.
+The Department of Health Sciences students must have an aptitude for science and a good working knowledge of chemistry, biology, physiology, math and microbiology.

 During the first two years of each undergraduate program, students take prerequisite and General Education courses.
 Admission into each of the undergraduate programs is a two-step process that includes both admission to Salisbury University and acceptance into the upper-division professional program.
 Program admission is competitive, and it is highly recommended that students wishing to pursue the degree seek academic advisement early.
 Information about admission policies can be found within the University’s catalog.
 The last two years comprise the professional core, offering courses in the major with student laboratories accompanied by rotations through clinical facilities.
 The courses prepare students to practice in laboratory science or respiratory care under the guidance and supervision of professionals during internships in “real-world” environments.